Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Optimisation of the free parameters

-This problem is aggravated if the more general $C_2$ functional is used (see Appendix~\ref{ap:paramC2v} for a full parametrisation).
-Using this lower symmetry, the $b_{2u}$ and $b_{3u}$ orbitals are not separated by symmetry anymore and are allowed to mix, because they have the same natural occupation number ($n_{b_{2u}} = n_{b_{3u}} = 1$).
-Because the shape of the $b_{2u}$ and $b_{3u}$ NOs now become arbitrary mixtures, their correspondence between the different systems is completely lost and the difference between the 2RDM matrix elements can already be significant in magnitude.
+The problem is aggravated if the more general $C_2$ functional is used (see Appendix~\ref{ap:paramC2v} for a full parametrisation).
+Using this lower symmetry, the $b_{2u}$ and $b_{3u}$ orbitals are not separated by symmetry anymore and are allowed to form any unitary combination, because they have the same natural occupation number ($n_{b_{2u}} = n_{b_{3u}} = 1$).
+Because the shape of these mixtures can vary arbitrarily between different systems, their correspondence is lost and can lead to deviations in the 2RDM matrix elements of similar magnitude as in the case of the undetermined phase of the $2a_g$ NO.

-Therefore, a proper approximate 1RDM functional cannot be an explicit functional in general, if it is supposed to be invariant under rotations of degenerate NOs and to respect phase invariance.
+Therefore, a proper approximate 1RDM functional cannot be an explicit functional in general in NO representation, if it is supposed to be invariant under unitary transformations of degenerate NOs ~\footnote{Note that this includes phase invariance, since any eigenfunction can be considered to be degenerate with itself.}.
 However, one can take different viewpoints of this situation.
 The essence of 1RDM functional theory is to split the minimisation of the energy in terms of the many-body wavefunction in terms of the 1RDM and the remaining degrees of freedom.
-Using a 1RDM functional functional which does not respect unitary invariance of degenerate NOs (and phase invariance) in this scheme, simply means that some of the remaining degrees of freedom will be combined with the 1RDM optimisation.
-Taking this view already at the theoretical level means that one should rather speak of a NO functional theory, which seems to be in line with the view of Piris and coworkers~\cite{Piris2007} and also the idea of phase including NOs proposed in the time-dependent setting~\citep{GiesbertzGritsenkoBaerends2010a, GiesbertzGritsenkoBaerends2010b, GiesbertzGritsenkoBaerends2012b, MeerGritsenkoGiesbertz2013, GiesbertzGritsenkoBaerends2014}.
+Using a 1RDM functional which does not respect unitary invariance of degenerate NOs (and phase invariance) in this scheme, simply means that some of the remaining degrees of freedom will be combined with the 1RDM optimisation.
+Taking this view already at the theoretical level means that one should rather speak of an NO functional theory, which seems to be in line with the view of Piris~\cite{Piris2007} and also the idea of phase including NOs proposed in the time-dependent setting~\cite{GiesbertzGritsenkoBaerends2010a, GiesbertzGritsenkoBaerends2010b, GiesbertzGritsenkoBaerends2012b, MeerGritsenkoGiesbertz2013, GiesbertzGritsenkoBaerends2014}.
 So indeed, this would mean the extension of 1RDM functional theory that Wang and Knowles were referring to in Ref.~\cite{WangKnowles2015}.
-The downside of this view at a theoretical level is that a one-to-one relation with the non-local potential would definitely be out of the question on dimensional grounds, also at elevated temperatures~\citep{GiesbertzRuggenthaler2019}.
+The downside of this view at a theoretical level is that a one-to-one relation with the non-local potential would definitely be out of the question on dimensional grounds, also at elevated temperatures~\cite{GiesbertzRuggenthaler2019}.

 An other option is to impose this viewpoint at the implementation level.
 One still accepts that one needs to deal with an implicit 1RDM functional, but that the optimisation of the parameters related to the unitary invariance of degenerate NOs is shifted to the optimisation of NOs to obtain a more practical implementation of the implicit functional.
 For the minimisation of the total energy all parameters should be optimised and it is irrelevant for the end result how we group the variables together.
 However, for the calculation of response properties one should carefully scrutinise how the invariance of the functional should be taken into account.